sttp-book/sttp-book/chapters/getting-started/testing-principles.md

 In other words: **testing is context-dependent**.

-Again, while this book mostly focuses on verification techniques, let us not forget that having a low amount of bugs is not enough for good software.
+Again, while this book mostly focuses on verification techniques, let us not forget that having a low number of bugs is not enough for good software.
 As we have said before, a program that works flawlessly but is of no use for its users, is still not a good program.
 That is a common fallacy (also known as the **absence-of-errors fallacy**) that software testers face when they decide to focus solely